Raddmou/MY-DAO/docs/avoiding_common_attacks.md

 ## Re-Entrancy
-We extensively use reentrancyGuard of OppenZippelin and modifiers to prevent re-entrancy calls of payable functions and some non-payable functions in our contracts.
+We extensively use reentrancyGuard of OppenZippelin and modifiers to prevent re-entrancy calls of payable functions.

 ## Signature Replay